 All crop protection products, including glyphosate, are subject to rigorous testing and oversight by regulatory agencies.
 Glyphosate, given its effectiveness and wide adaptation, is one of the most studied herbicides in the world.

-There is an extensive body of research on glyphosate and Bayer’s glyphosate-based herbicides, including more than 800 rigorous studies submitted to the U.S. Environmental Protection Agency (EPA), and European and other regulators in connection with the registration process, which confirms these products can be used safely and that glyphosate is not carcinogenic.
+There is an extensive body of research on glyphosate and Bayer’s glyphosate-based herbicides, including more than 800 studies submitted to the U.S. Environmental Protection Agency (EPA), in connection with the registration process, which confirms these products can be used safely and that glyphosate does not cause cancer..

 More information on glyphosate’s safety profile is included in the sections below: